Unified Origin supports input of fragmented TTML subtitles.

 If you have multiple subtitles, you simply add the various subtitle files:

-this should preferably be corrected when creating the (fragmented) MP4 file (e.g.
+subtitles, this should preferably be corrected when packaging the subtitles in a

-the correct information to the server manifest when running a command like the
+information to the server manifest when running a command like the above.

 the @contentType attribute is